Stoning to Death: A Violation of the Qur'an

 The true believing men and women are united by their strong faith in Allah and behave in the best manner possible.
 The Qur'an governs their behaviour.
 In a community of true believers, if lewd behaviour is proven between two people, they should be appropriately punished.
 However, instead of following the Qur'an, so-called Muslims have introduced a different punishment.

-In the Qur'an, an official marriage is the only way a man and woman can begin a relationship.
+In the Qur'an, an official marriage is the only way a man and woman can begin a sexual relationship.
 Marriages are based on a firm covenant between Allah and the couple.
 It provides the best foundation for a happy relationship as it is based on devotion to Allah.
 It therefore, provides the most stable platform for children to be raised in.
 Among disbelievers, one can observe a depressing scene such as pregnant women being abandoned by their 'boyfriends', young girls getting pregnant and seeking abortions, 'illegitimate' children with unknown fathers, and even mothers abandoning unwanted newborn babies.

 Allah strongly prohibits sex outside of marriage.
 Allah states that believers must not come near adultery or fornication (17:32) and they must also not allow it to breed in a society of believers.
 It is for these reasons, Allah states the following: